 As part of the Gender Pay Gap reporting process, employers have been asked to split their workforce into four groups based on pay, and to show the proportion of male and female employees in each quartile as shown below.

 Having looked at our results in detail we have identified that the majority of the gap is as a result of having more men than women in senior management positions in the upper quartile.
-Albeit the above analysis demonstrates progress has been made, we are keen to see an improvement in the upcoming year to reflect the latest changes to the upper and upper middle quartile percentages.
+Albeit the above analysis demonstrates progress has been made in the Upper Middle quartile, we are keen to see an improvement in the upcoming year to the Upper and Lower Middle quartile percentages.

 We consider gender pay gap reporting to be a useful resource in highlighting why the gap exists and will endeavour to take further steps to reduce it.
 We remain committed to treating all employees fairly.